jihedmakthri/LuceorLabs/README.md

 - Finally you will find each client created on the persistant volume storage that you have chosen before. <ins>Return to the kubernetes templating file for more details</ins>, AND YOU CAN DOWNLOAD THE CLIENT GENERATED ON POSTMAN BY CLICKING ON 'SAVE AND DOWNLOAD'

+### VII- Delete server

+- If you want to delete a server from the working directory, don't forget to delete also the image from the local docker repository and from your docker hub, delete the customer namespace from your k8s cluster. <ins>*in this case you can use another time the port already used in the server deleted to use it one more time*.</ins>

 # Updates